Bengt Berndtsson

 Bengt Ryno Berndtsson (26 January 1933 – 4 June 2015) was a Swedish football winger.
 Born in Gothenburg, he was nicknamed Fölet (meaning The Foal).

 After starting his career playing for two local clubs, he joined IFK Göteborg in 1951 and won a Swedish Championship with the club.
 He played 599 matches for IFK during his 17 seasons there, a club record that would stand for 30 years, before being beaten by Mikael Nilsson.

-Berndtsson played for the Sweden national football team, and was a member of the squad at the 1958 FIFA World Cup finals.
+Berndtsson played for the Sweden men's national football team, and was a member of the squad at the 1958 FIFA World Cup finals.